NeuronAddict/kali-docker-build/README.md

 docker-compose run kali-live-build --verbose
 ```

-Now, you can upgrade this repo and the config independently :
+Now, you can upgrade the kali-live-build repo and the config independently:

 ```
 git pull # update this repo for upgrades